microsoft/PowerToys/doc/devdocs/modules/launcher/architecture.md

 3. **`ResultList.xaml`**: This control implements the UI component for displaying results (marked in green in Fig 1).
 It consists of a `ListView` WPF control with a custom `ItemTemplate` to display application logo, name, tooltip text, and context menu.

 ## Data flow
-The backend code is written using the `Model-View-ViewModel (MVVM)` design pattern.
+The backend code is written using the `Model-View-ViewModel (MVVM)` structural design pattern.
 Plugins act as `Model` in this projects.
 A detailed overview of the project's structure is given [here](/doc/devdocs/modules/launcher/project_structure.md).

 #### Flow of data between UI(view) and ViewModels
 Data flow between View and ViewModel follows typical `MVVM` scheme.
 Properties in viewModels are bound to WPF controls and when these properties are updated, `INotifyPropertyChanged` handler is invoked, which in turn updates UI.
 The diagram below provides a rough sketch of components involved.